 191 CBALONE output is aggregated to annual values for comparison to the GCB2020.
-The cbal-192 noLUC simulation provides land-atmosphere exchange that would occur without land-use
+The cbal-

-- 194 Equation 1 clarifies components of NBP taken from the model, where NPP is net primary - 195 productivity, RH is heterotrophic respiration, fFire is carbon flux due to wildfires, fHarvest is - 196 carbon flux due to crop and wood harvest, fGrazing is carbon flux due to herbivorous grazing, - 197 and fLCC is the instantaneous emissions from land-use induced land cover changes.
+- 194 Equation 1 clarifies components of NBP taken from the model, where NPP is net primary - 195 productivity, RH is heterotrophic respiration, fFire is carbon flux due to wildfires, fHarvest is - 196 carbon flux due to crop and wood harvest, fGrazing is carbon flux due to herbivorous grazing, - and fLCC is the instantaneous emissions from land-use induced land cover changes.
 The fLCC - 198 term is zero in the cbal-noLUC simulations.